iifl-logo

 Basis for Opinion

-2. We conducted our audit in accordance with the Standards of Auditing ("SAs") issued by the Institute of Chartered Accountants of India ("the ICAI").
-Our responsibility under those standards are further described in the Auditors Responsibilities for the Audit of the Standalone Financial Statements section of our report.
-We are independent of the Bank in accordance with the Code of Ethics issued by the Institute of Chartered Accountants of India ("ICAI") together with the ethical requirements that are relevant to our audit of the Standalone Financial Statements, prepared in accordance with the accounting principles generally accepted in India, including the applicable Accounting Standards, and provisions of section 29 of Banking Regulation Act, 1949 and circulars and guidelines issued by the RBI from time to time and we have fulfilled our other ethical responsibilities in accordance with these requirements and the Code of Ethics.
+Standards on Auditing ("SAs") issued by the Institute of Chartered Accountants of India ("the ICAI").
+Our Accounting responsibilities under those standards are further described in the Auditors Responsibilities for the Audit of the Standalone Financial Statements section of our report.
+We are independent of the Bank in accordance with the Code of Ethics issued by the Institute of Chartered Accountants of India ("ICAI") together with the ethical requirements that are relevant to our audit of the Standalone Financial Statements, prepared in accordance with the accounting principles generally accepted in India, including the applicable Accounting Standards issued by the ICAI, and provisions of section 29 of Banking Regulation Act, 1949 and circulars and guidelines issued by the Reserve Bank of India (RBI) from time to time and we have fulfilled our other ethical responsibilities in accordance with these requirements and the Code of Ethics.
 We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our opinion.

 Key Audit Matters

-(i) Classification of Advances, Income Recognition, Identification of and provisioning for non-performing Advances (Refer Schedule 9 read with Note 4 of Schedule 17to the financial statements)
+(i) Classification of Advances, Income Recognition, Identification of and provisioning for non-performing Advances (Refer Schedule 9 read with Note 4 of Schedule 17 to the financial statements)

 The Key Audit Matter How the matter was addressed in our audit

-Further due to reliance placed on data submitted by the borrowers & lead bank for Drawing Power calculations, third party for security valuation, computation of provisions as per various guidelines issued by the RBI, computation of diminution in value for restructured advances and recognition of interest income including in non-performing advances, we determined the above area as a Key Audit Matter. f) Evaluated and tested the management estimates and judgements for the purpose of identification of NPA and adequacy of provision required as per RBIs Prudential norms.
+Further due to reliance placed on data submitted by the borrowers and lead banks for Drawing Power calculations, third parties for security valuation, computation of provisions as per various guidelines issued by the RBI, computation of diminution in value for restructured advances and recognition of interest income including in non-performing advances, we have determined the above aspect as a Key Audit Matter. e) On a sample basis, we verified the system-based identification and provisioning of non-performing assets and corresponding reversal of income, in accordance with RBI Guidelines issued from time to time.

 g) Evaluated the effectiveness of automated IT based system of asset classification implemented by the Bank in accordance with the directives of RBI.

-(ii) Information Technology (IT) architecture and System Controls impacting financial Reporting:
+(ii) Information Technology (IT)architecture and system controls impacting financial Reporting:

 The Key Audit Matter How the matter was addressed in our audit